AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-agentic-lakehouse-concurrency-isolation-contracts.md

 Every production rollout needs one named source of truth for each layer.
 The table has an owner.
 The catalog has an owner.
 The semantic view has an owner.
 The agent tool has an owner.
 For agentic lakehouse concurrency, those owners may sit on different teams, but the contract between them has to be explicit.

-That ownership model also keeps the Dremio story credible.
-Dremio can be the governed execution and semantic layer, but it should participate in a wider open architecture where table and catalog responsibilities are clear.
+Clear ownership across all layers keeps the architecture credible, whether the governed execution and semantic layer lives in one platform or across several independent services.

 Clear ownership prevents avoidable production confusion.